You are viewing United States

 Food Safety Expertise

-SHIELD®liquid antimicrobial that control microbes, preventing spoilage and mold growth, with economical cost-in-use and better dispersion over dry ingredients
+SHIELD® - a line of liquid mold inhibitors that helps control microbes, preventing spoilage and mold growth, with economical cost-in-use and better dispersion over dry ingredients.
+Typical applications include tortillas and baked goods.

-BactoCEASE® – a food safety ingredient for proteins, is a propionic acid-based antimicrobial designed to protect ready-to-eat meat and poultry products from Listeria monocytogenes, Salmonella and E. Coli, with no negative effect on meat quality, color or flavor.
+BactoCEASE® - a line of food safety ingredients for proteins.
+BactoCEASE is a propionic acid-based antimicrobial designed to protect ready-to-eat meat and poultry products from Listeria monocytogenes with no negative effect on meat quality, color or flavor.
 Available in low sodium contributing and liquid varieties.

-BactoCEASE® NV a label-friendly buffered vinegar-based product for food safety designed to protect meat and poultry products from Listeria monocytogenes, Salmonella and E. Coli and extend product shelf-life by delaying the growth of spoilage bacteria, with no negative effect on meat quality, color or flavor.
+BactoCEASE® NV - a line of label-friendly buffered vinegar-based products for food safety designed to protect meat and poultry products from Listeria monocytogenes and extend product shelf-life by delaying the growth of spoilage bacteria, with no negative effect on meat quality, color or flavor.
 Available in low sodium contributing, dry, liquid and certified organic varieties.

 Let's Work Together!
 Contact Us: Contact Us